Lusty94/lusty94_limeys/README.md

 MAKE SURE TO INSTALL ALL NECCESSARY DEPENDENCIES AND ENSURE THEY START BEFORE LUSTY94_LIMEYS IN YOUR SERVER.CFG FILE

-Insert images inside [images] folder into inventory/html/images
+Insert images inside [images] folder into inventory/html/images - ox_inventory is web/images

 Insert items into qb-core/shared/items.lua